Gregorio Jover: Spanish Civil War

 After the outbreak of the Spanish Civil War in July 1936, he quickly joined the Confederal militias and went on to lead the Ascaso Column in its advance from Barcelona to the Aragón front, also participating in the politics of the towns nearby, where they were able to organize their libertarian ideas in practice.
 Jover's column, together with other militias, headed towards Huesca, establishing positions around the city while besieging it.

-Along with other anarchists such as Liberto Callejas, Ada Martí and Maximo Franco, commanders of the Red and Black Column, and together with the POUM, they participated in the so-called Barcelona May Days of 1937, during which the Friends of Durruti Group (with about 5,000 militants) was established.

 After the militarization of the militias decreed by the republican government, in 1937 he went on to lead the 28th Division, which fought on the front of Aragon, in Teruel, in the Levante and in Estremadura.
 In May 1938 he was promoted to the rank of lieutenant colonel.
 From the spring of that year he was in command of the 10th Army Corps, fighting on the Segre Front until the fall of Catalonia in January 1939.